 Under the Privatization Law state-owned property may be privatized through the sale of state property at auctions, through a tender with open price offers or under alternative methods specifically established by law.
-In 2009 the Cabinet of Ministers of Ukraine concluded that land under objects subject to privatization may be privatized through auctions only and approved the Procedure for the Sale of Objects Subject to Privatization together with Land Plots Owned by the State.
+As a general rule, state land plots underlying the objects subject to privatization are privatized together with such objects through auctions pursuant to the Procedure for the Sale of Objects Subject to Privatization together with Land Plots Owned by the State adopted by the Cabinet of Ministers of Ukraine.

-The State Property Fund of Ukraine (the SPF) may organize a tender for the sale of shares in a JSC in the form of an open auction.
-In such a case the winner is determined on the basis of the auction held in accordance with the procedure established by the privatization regulations.
+The State Property Fund of Ukraine (the "SPF") may organize a tender for the sale of shares in a JSC in the form of an open auction.
+In such a case, the winner is determined on the basis of the auction held in accordance with the procedure established by the privatization regulations.

 There are additional requirements for the sale of shares in "strategic enterprises".
-If an enterprise which is to be sold through an auction or a tender or at a stock exchange is identified as "strategic," the bidders must provide information to the privatization authorities about connected undertakings and other additional documentation that may be requested by the SPF.
-If the stake to be acquired in a strategic enterprise exceeds 25% or 50 % or is otherwise deemed to grant controlling powers in the highest management body of the enterprise, then the approval of the Antimonopoly Committee of Ukraine must be obtained prior to the purchase.
+If an enterprise which is to be sold through an auction or a tender or at a stock exchange is identified as "strategic" the bidders must provide information to the privatization authorities about connected undertakings and other additional documentation that may be requested by the SPF.
+If the stake to be acquired in a strategic enterprise exceeds 25% or 50% or is otherwise deemed to grant controlling powers in the highest management body of the enterprise, then the approval of the Antimonopoly Committee of Ukraine must be obtained prior to the purchase.

-The lists of enterprises to be sold through auctions, tenders and buyouts must be approved by the SPF for state-owned property, by the Parliament of the Autonomous Republic of Crimea for property of Crimea, and by local councils of deputies for municipal property.
+The lists of enterprises to be sold through auctions, tenders and buyouts must be approved by the SPF for state-owned property and by local councils of deputies for municipal property.